Home About Competition Technology Volunteer

 Two Competition Classes

-Teams choose between two rocket classes based on airframe diameter.
+Teams choose between two rocket classes based on airframe inner diameter.
 The 2-inch class rewards precision engineering in a compact form.
-The 3-inch class allows more design freedom and higher thrust.
+The 3-inch class allows greater internal volume for payload integration and recovery packing.
 Each class is judged independently with its own winner.

 Propulsion